 The resolution further defined the on campus residency requirements to include a framework within which the colleges and universities may grant exemptions to the general regulation according to the respective university's unique academic qualities.

-The application for exemption to the on campus residence hall requirements must be made in writing to the Director of Residential Life prior to the end of the preceding semester for which it is applicable.
+The application for exemption to the on campus residence hall requirements must be made in writing to the Director of Campus Living prior to the end of the preceding semester for which it is applicable.
 The student will be notified in writing of the decision rendered by the committee.
-Forms are available in the Office of Residential Life.
+Forms are available in the Office of Campus Living.
 Any student who has applied for and has been denied an exemption to the on campus residence requirement shall have the right to appeal such decision to the proper officials in accordance with the provisions and administrative procedures for appeal authorized and established pursuant to the authority of Act 59 of 1969 (L.R.S.
 17:3101)

 Exemptions to the requirements of on campus residence hall living, when the residence halls are filled, will be made according to the following priority.

 Within each of the foregoing classifications, the following additional rules of priority shall be applied: